Wedding planning SaaS AI Product Engineering Plannerd · May 25, 2026

 What we built

+The stack is React with TypeScript on the frontend, Django and PostgreSQL on the backend, AWS for hosting and infrastructure, and GitHub Actions for CI.
 The dashboard design and UX work landed as a coherent product rather than a stitched-together prototype, which mattered for the founder's pitch to pilot planners.

 Outcome